National Liberation Front (South Yemen): Creation

-Victory
+Independence

-On November 30, 1967 the Federation of South Arabia ceased to exist when the People's Republic of South Yemen was proclaimed.
+On November 30, 1967 the Federation of South Arabia ceased to exist when the People's Republic of Southern Yemen was proclaimed.
 In 1967 Israel defeated Egypt in the Six-Day War thus obliging Egypt to evacuate its troops from Yemen.
 FLOSY, now without any military support from its Egyptian ally, continued fighting the NLF.
 However FLOSY's fate was sealed when the NLF managed to persuade the Yemen's Federal army to join the fight against FLOSY.
 On November 7, 1967 FLOSY tried to attack a federal army base but the army defeated FLOSY with the NLF's help, inflicting heavy losses on FLOSY.
 After the defeat FLOSY´s fighting force disbanded although some cadres and leaders remained outside the country.
 Most of the opposing leaders reconciled by 1968, in the aftermath of a final royalist siege of San'a'.